ruauka/grpc-client-service-go/README.md

 ## Start

-To start the project, you must run the command in the terminal:
+To start the project you must run the command in the terminal:

 ```bash
 make dockerup